-The greatest amount of Figure 2.10 the transportation system for Lawrence Transic System Rivershipe recent past has cosserie Lawrence for the System Vold Antransportation.
-Although bus transit serviced has been available in Lawrence in the past, the City of Lawrence started the Lawrence Transit System in December 2000.
+The greatest amount of thomas.
+In the transportation system for Lawrence read reasing the recent past has compred the past has compred the past has been available in Lawrence in the past, the City of Lawrence started the Lawrence Transit System in December 2000.
 It is the first public fixed-route transit service in the history of Lawrence.
 This system complements numerous small paratransit providers, the school bus system for USD #497 Lawrence Public Schools, and the KU on Wheels system.